Local Convolutions Cause an Implicit Bias towards High Frequency Adversarial Examples: Experimental Results

-However, as others have suggested \cite{chen2021visformer}, some layers of the ViT can still be interpreted as convolutional layers, so the model is not entirely convolution-free.
-In particular, the first embedding layer is shared across all image patches, and therefore can be interpreted as a convolutional layer with stride equal to the patch/kernel size.
-This leads us to ask: Can we remove this layer and shift the energy spectrum to even lower frequencies?
-To test this we defined a new ViT architecture in which we removed the weight sharing in the first layer patch embedding by using a locally connected layer with the same kernel size and stride as the convolutional version, so that each patch has independent weights.
-We call this architecture the Visual Local Transformer (ViTLoc).
+However, as others have suggested, some layers of the ViT can still be interpreted as convolutional layers, so the model is not entirely convolution-free~\cite{chen2021visformer}.
+In particular, the first embedding layer is shared across all image patches, and therefore is a convolutional layer with stride equal to the patch/kernel size. \textit{Can we remove this layer and shift the energy spectrum to even lower frequencies?} To test for this hypothesis we defined a new ViT architecture in which we removed the weight sharing in the first layer patch embedding by using a locally connected layer with the same kernel size and stride as the convolutional version, so that each patch has independent weights.
+We call this architecture the Vision Local Transformer (ViTLoc).
 Then, we trained this architecture on CIFAR-10 (see Performance in Sup.
-Table \ref{tbl:accuracy}) and computed its adversarial perturbations.
+Table \ref{tbl:accuracy}) and computed the associated adversarial perturbations.
 In Figure~\ref{fig:vitloc}, we observe that every ViTLoc model has a lower frequency spectrum than its ViT counterpart.
 This is more evidence that avoiding the convolutional parametrization, even in very complex state-of-the-art models, can reduce the high frequency bias, and therefore, high frequency adversarial perturbations.